cfjedimaster/raymondcamden2018/_posts/2018/10/05/2018-10-05-storing-photos-in-indexeddb.md

 }
 ```

 Note that you have to return the binary data to base64 for rendering, that's the `btoa` part at the bottom there.
 That's one of those functions I never use until I find it some random StackOverflow question.
-I also totally read in Maui's voice:
+I also totally read it in Maui's voice:

 <img title="Closeup of Maui" src="https://static.raymondcamden.com/images/2018/10/maui.jpg" class="imgborder imgcenter">